Trust Board Profiles

 Julie Pennycook, Director of People and Organisational Development

-Nikki Turner, Director of Transformation
+Nikki Turner, Director of Strategy, Partnerships and Digital

 Nikki has worked in the NHS for 20 years and started her career on the Isle of Wight in 1998 as a Project Manager.
 She since undertook several roles within the Trust covering service and system transformation, and led operational areas across acute and community services including the Deputy Chief Operating Officer before being successfully appointed at the Director of Acute Services in May 2018.
 During her time working within the public services she has also worked for Portsmouth & SE Hampshire Health Authority, the Isle of Wight Council and for the Isle of Wight Primary Care Trust.
 Nikki leads the multidisciplinary acute services delivering care on the St Mary’s Hospital site.
 She has a doctorate and is a Prince 2 practitioner in programme management.

-Joe Smyth, Chief Operating Officer (Acute and Ambulance)
+Joe Smyth, Chief Operating Officer (Acute and Ambulance) and Director of Estates

 Joe joined the Trust in October 2019, in his previous role he worked with 8 CCG’s and 4 acute Trusts to develop an acute clinical site strategy for North West London.
 Prior to that, Joe was the Chief Operating Officer at Hillingdon Hospitals for seven years and led on the creation of their Integrated Care Partnership.
 He was also the Director of Service Improvement at Epsom and St Helier in South London and spent 3 years at the Royal Bournemouth NHS Trust as their Deputy COO where he led the reconfiguration of their hospital sites.